larissapalethorpe/larissapalethorpe.github.io/index.md

 **Committees, representation & leadership**
 - BAME Representative, School of Physics & Astronomy, University of Edinburgh
+- #BlackinPhysics Week 2022 article author for Physics Today and Physics World – [*Pursuing joy in an alien world](https://physicsworld.com/a/pursuing-joy-in-an-alien-world/)
 - Student Community Committee Member, Institute of Physics
 - East Midlands Regional Committee Member, Institute of Physics
   – Led the design and international launch of a GirlGuiding–IOP physics badge, including supporting its rollout in Canada and contributing to its global adoption ([interactive map of global badge uptake](https://www.google.com/maps/d/viewer?mid=1mut0VpaKZXg73Cc4tCDLHWC0r5LnG6JA))